Annual Leave Exchange Benefit

 The university is working with PTO Exchange to facilitate the annual leave exchanges.
 To submit your request, follow these steps:

-• Log in to Azure and select PTO Exchange.
+- Log in to Azure and select the Workday icon.